Zoning

 The site plan change project must support the goals and principles of the city's strategy, general plan, land policy and land use implementation program.
 In accordance with the city's land policy, the first site plan is basically drawn up for land owned by the city.

-You can check whether the current site plan meets the goals of your project by looking at the up-to-date site plan and regulations specific to the plan area in the city's map service.
+First, check whether the current city plan meets the goals of your project.
+See the current site plan and the regulations specific to the plan area on the city's map service. (kartta.riihimaki.fi.)

 We help in evaluating the necessity of a site plan change, so contact the planning office before submitting a plan change application.

-When the site plan is drawn up based on the landowner's starting point and application, it is necessary to agree separately on the initiation of the zoning and the rights and obligations between the city and the landowner related to the implementation of the plan.
-The most common agreements used are the zoning initiation agreement and the land use agreement.
+When a local plan is prepared based on the landowner's premises and application, it is necessary to separately agree on the initiation of the planning, the objectives, and the rights and obligations between the city and the landowner related to the implementation of the plan.
+The most common agreements used are the planning initiation agreement and the land use agreement.

-After drawing up the start-up agreement, the planning process proceeds in four stages, which are the initiation stage, the draft stage, the proposal stage and the approval stage.
-You can find more detailed information about the formula process on the page Participate in planning.
+After the initiation agreement is drawn up, the planning process proceeds in four stages: the initiation stage, the draft stage, the proposal stage, and the approval stage.
+Learn about the progress of the planning process on the Participate in Planning page.

-• Before starting the zoning work, a zoning initiation agreement is made.
-With the agreement, the parties undertake to promote planning with their own actions.
-In addition, the starting points, principles and cost responsibilities of the plan change are agreed upon.
-Zoning goals can also be recorded in the start-up agreement, but the contents of the plan cannot yet be bindingly agreed upon.
+The agreement commits the parties to promoting the zoning through their own actions.
+In addition, the starting points, principles and cost responsibilities for the zoning change are agreed upon.
+The goals of the zoning can also be recorded in the launch agreement, but the content of the plan cannot yet be agreed upon in a binding manner.

-In accordance with the land policy, the city collects 50% of the increase in the value of the land in the form of contractual compensation.
-The fee charged for the increase in the value of the land resulting from the zoning takes into account the possible demolition costs of buildings in the area as well as the costs arising from taking into account the cultural and historical values of the area as a reducing factor (you can find more information about taking into account the demolition costs and cultural and historical values of the city board's decision).
+In accordance with the land policy, the city collects 50% of the increase in land value in the form of contractual compensation.
+The fee collected for the increase in land value resulting from zoning takes into account the potential demolition costs of buildings in the area as well as the costs arising from taking into account the cultural and historical values of the area as a reducing factor.

-In addition, the starting point when drawing up the agreement is that the general areas assigned to the area to be zoned in the site plan change are handed over to the city in the contract without compensation, and a construction obligation is agreed upon for the additional construction right that may be implemented with the site plan change to ensure the realization of the plan.
-On a case-by-case basis, implementation-related quality factors may also be required in the sites of site plan changes.
+The starting point when drawing up the agreement is that the public areas, such as street and park areas, allocated to the area to be planned in the local plan amendment will be transferred to the city by agreement without compensation.
+In addition, a construction obligation is agreed for any additional building rights that may be implemented through the local plan amendment to ensure the implementation of the plan.
+In local plan amendment sites, quality factors related to implementation may also be required on a case-by-case basis.

 The applicant for a plan change is responsible for all costs related to the plan change and, in addition, for the obligations agreed in, for example, the land use agreement.